Trekking guide from Inawashiro Tozanguchi (Trailhead) to Mt. Bandaisan

 September, 21, 2010

-• No toilet is available.
+• No toilets are available.
 Please bring your own portable toilets.

-• Do not climb in casual wears or do hiking without proper planning.
+• Do not climb in casual gear or go hiking without proper planning.

-• Have a courage to turn back when the weather is bad, or when you are lost.
+• Have the courage to turn back when the weather is bad, or when you are lost.

-• Please do not litter and keep trekking route for others.
+• Please do not litter, and keep the trekking route clean for others.

-• For the protection of flora and fauna, it is strictly prohibited to step outside the trekking route, or to collect plants and trees of the mountain.
+• For the protection of flora and fauna, it is strictly prohibited to step outside the trekking route or to collect plants and trees from the mountain.

-• In case of accidents, always fill out climber card beforehand.
+• In case of accidents, always fill out a mountain climber card (Tozansha Kado in Japanese) beforehand.

 【Cautions!】

-• When you hear a siren while climbing, check the safety around you, and quickly descend the mountain.
+• If you hear a siren while climbing, check the safety of your surroundings and quickly descend the mountain.

 • Please stay away from areas where volcanic gases are present.

-• Please be careful of bears and always carry bear bells and other protections with you.
+• Please be careful of bears and always carry bear bells and other protection with you.

 Bandai-Asahi National Park